python-injector/injector/docs/scopes.rst

     >>> injector.get(CustomScope) is injector.get(CustomScope)
     True

-Scopes have `configure` method that will be called once per each injector and can be used for any required initialization.
+Scopes have a `configure` method that will be called once per each injector and can be used for any required initialization.

 For scopes with a transient lifetime, such as those tied to HTTP requests, the usual solution is to use a thread or greenlet-local cache inside the scope.
 The scope is "entered" in some low-level code by calling a method on the scope instance that creates this cache.
 Once the request is complete, the scope is "left" and the cache cleared.